Understanding Duolingo’s quiet $10M raise – TechCrunch

 Sometimes, however, secondary transactions signal a lack of faith from a preexisting investor in the company’s current trajectory.

-Duolingo is full steam ahead on its goal to expand across the world — and now has new cash in the bank, and a new seat on the board, to prove it.
+Duolingo is full steam ahead on its goal to expand across the world — and now has new cash in the bank, and a new observer seat on the board, to prove it.